HumanBrainProject/neuroglancer-scripts/README.rst

 Installation
 ------------

-The easiest way to install neuroglancer-scripts is in a virtual environment:
+The easiest way to install the latest stable version of neuroglancer-scripts is through ``pip``.
+Using a virtual environment is recommended:

 .. code-block:: shell